Tel: 617-426-9492 TYY: 617-487-9326 Office Hour: 9:00am - 5:00pm Email: Info@aaca-boston.org

 Mission

-AACA's mission is to empower immigrants and all who seek our help through education, guidance, resources, and support in order to achieve economic self-sufficiency and build wealth for a strong future.
+AACA's mission is to empower low-income individuals and immigrants by providing education, guidance, resources, and support.
+Our goal is to help them achieve economic stability and mobility, enabling them to build wealth and secure a strong future.

 Our Vision